Historic Athenaeum Building Changes Hands

 More about the Athenaeum’s history

-Ford, a preservation consultant and resident of Hyde Park, says the building maintains its original floor plan and has been well cared for over time.
+Ford, a preservation consultant and resident of Hyde Park, says the building maintains its original floor plan and has been well cared for.

 “We had to have a fundraiser at least every other year to pay for the heat and keep the doors open,” Miller says.